vitkolos/notes-iuip/semestr1-erasmus/information-visualization/lecture.md

 			- the same as first but in polar coordinates
 		- collapsible subtrees
 			- collapsed subtrees are represented by triangles (which corresponding width, height, and color)
+			- SpaceTree
 		- to get enough space, we may use hyperbolic geometry → we get infinite space (but infinitely small nodes at the edge of the circle)
+		- it's probably a bad idea to use 3D for trees
+	- nested layouts
+		- TreeMap
+		- nodes are rectangles, parents enclose their children (their subtrees)
+		- if leaves have attributes (values) we can sum to get values for their parents, these attributes can correspond to the area (e.g. sizes of files)
+			- simple implementation: we switch between splitting horizontally and vertically (slice and dice)
+				- we still need to define traversal order
+				- we have no control over aspect ratio
+					- it's hard to compare areas of rectangles with too different aspect ratio
+		- edges correspond to the enclosure
+		- how to make the hierarchy understandable?
+			- we can use colors and text orientation
+		- nested circles waste a lot of space but look nicer
+	- mixed layouts
+		- Elastic Hierarchies
+- one last lecture: exam preparation, we can go through the questions on the exam (we can see what we don't understand – then go through it together)